Code-Screen/Code-Screen.github.io/docs/editing-email-templates.md

 * `{firstName}` - The candidate's first name.

-* `{testTitle}` - The name of your test that the candidate has been sent.
+* `{assessmentTitle}` - The name of your assessment that the candidate has been sent.
 * `{companyName}` - The name of your company you set when you signed up to CodeScreen.
 This can be edited <a href="https://app.codescreen.com/#/client-profile-edit/details" target="_blank">here</a>.
-* `{candidateLinkUrl}` - The link to the candidate's test page on CodeScreen.
+* `{candidateLinkUrl}` - The link to the candidate's assessment page on CodeScreen.
 * `{repoUrl}` - The link to the candidate's private repo on GitHub.
-* `{dateTimeToBeginTestDisplayValue}` - The date time the candidate has until to begin the test, e.g. "11th November at 18:30 (UTC)".
+* `{dateTimeToBeginassessmentDisplayValue}` - The date time the candidate has until to begin the assessment, e.g. "11th November at 18:30 (UTC)".
 This is always displayed in the UTC timezone.
-* `{timeToCompleteTestBeginsDisplayValue}` - The number of hours/days the candidate has to complete the test from when they <br> begin the test, e.g. "3 hours", "1 day", etc.
+* `{timeToCompleteassessmentBeginsDisplayValue}` - The number of hours/days the candidate has to complete the assessment from when they <br> begin the assessment, e.g. "3 hours", "1 day", etc.
 * `{comments}` - The list of comments that have been left on the candidate's GitHub repo when feedback is given/changes are requested.